 Where is Ashfield Hostel?

-This place claims to be the most central hostel in Dublin, and to be fair, it seems that way.
-It’s situated between Trinity College and O’Connell Street; that means Temple Bar and all its nightlife and culture is just a minute’s walk from the hostel.
-Also nearby are bus stops that easily connect you to the airport, ferry terminal, and Heuston Station, as well as the Guinness Storehouse.
+This place claims to be the most central hostel in Dublin and to be fair, it seems that way.
+It’s situated right in the city centre between Trinity College and O’Connell Street; that means Temple Bar and all its nightlife and culture are just a minute’s walk from the hostel.
+Nearby are bus stops that easily connect you to Dublin Airport, the ferry terminal, Heuston Station, and much more importantly… the Guinness Storehouse.

 There are a fair few rooms to choose from, so there’s something for everyone.
 Here are the dorm options: